-What happens inside a black hole?
+- What is it like inside a rotating black hole?

-What is the origin and evolution of the chemical elements?
+- What is the origin and evolution of the chemical elements?

-How do planets form and migrate around stars?
+- How do planets form and migrate around stars?

 - How do stars affect the atmospheres of planets?